brittaniSavery/siba-league-site/frontend/src/lib/home.md

 ## Updates

+### February 19, 2021

+We have another couple of new coaches joining the SICBA.
+Please welcome Aron Ivanovich of the East Tennessee State Buccaneers and Jay Hardy Florida State Seminoles!

 ### February 17, 2021

 **Update:** The Columbus Barons have announced that Robby Arnold has stepped down from his position as general manager.
 According to the Barons, Arnold wanted to focus more on Louisville Cardinals, the college team he is also managing.
 In other news, we have another head coach has joined the SICBA!
 Please welcome Pops Galindo of the Memphis Tigers.